-- 1. Complete and submit an LHMP to the Governor's Office of Emergency Services (Cal OES).
-A jurisdiction must have a current, FEMA-approved LHMP. - a.
+- 1. Complete and submit an LHMP to the Governor's Office of Emergency Services (Cal OES). - a.
 Cal OES will provide an initial review and, if applicable, request required revisions based on the FEMA LHMP Guidance. - b.
-Once Cal OES has determined the plan has met all FEMA LHMP requirements, Cal OES will then forward the LHMP to FEMA for final review and approval. - c.
-For questions or assistance, please contact the Cal OES Local Mitigation Planning Unit at MitigationPlanning@CalOES.ca.gov. - 2.
+Once Cal OES has determined the plan has met all FEMA LHMP requirements, Cal OES will then forward the LHMP to FEMA for final formal review and approval. - c.
+For questions or assistance, please contact the Cal OES Local Mitigation Planning Unit at mitigationplanning@caloes.ca.gov. - 2.
 LHMP adoption AND adoption into the Safety Element of the General Plan - a.
-Adopt the LHMP via a formal resolution following your jurisdiction's typical procedure once FEMA has issued "approvable pending adoption" (APA) status.
-Once FEMA receives a signed adoption resolution, they can then issue an official "approval" notice for your LHMP. - i.
+Adopt the LHMP via a formal resolution following your jurisdiction's typical procedure once FEMA has issued "approvable pending adoption" (APA) status for your LHMP to be officially "approved." - i.
 A sample adoption resolution for your LHMP is provided in Appendix B of the FEMA LHMP Policy Guide. - b.
-At this time, you may also choose to adopt the LHMP into the Safety Element of your General Plan using the same resolution in order to meet a requirement of AB 2140 compliance (see step 3). - i.
+At this time, you may also choose to adopt the LHMP into the Safety Element of your General Plan using the same resolution. - i.
 Within the Safety Element update adoption resolution, there must be language specific to adopting the LHMP into the Safety Element of the General Plan, and the resolution must be signed and approved before the LHMP expires.
 This adoption can occur at the same time the LHMP is adopted to comply with FEMA requirements, or it can occur after the LHMP is approved but before it expires after five years. - c.
 At any time during the life of an approved LHMP a jurisdiction may choose to adopt the LHMP into the Safety Element of their General Plan, however, when the LHMP expires, AB 2140 compliance will also expire.